free5gc/free5gc/.github/ISSUE_TEMPLATE/feature_request.md

 ## Issue Template Checklist

 <!-- Please answer the questions below.
 If you don't, your issue may be closed. -->

-### Is this issue dialect-specific?

-- [ ] No. This issue is relevant to Sequelize as a whole.
-- [ ] Yes.
-This issue only applies to the following dialect(s): XXX, YYY, ZZZ

 ### Would you be willing to resolve this issue by submitting a Pull Request?